The word of a certain Christ-lover and zealot for the right faith

-The Word of a certain Christ-lover and zealot for the right faith ("The Word") is a significant work of ecclesiastical Old East Slavic literature.
+The Word of a certain Christ-lover and zealot for the right faith ("The Word") is a significant work of Russian ecclesiastical literature.
 It is an Orthodox work directed against folk customs and pagan beliefs and rituals.

 Textual criticism

 "The Word" is included in a large number of folios.
 N. M. Galkovsky's edition counted 15 manuscripts.
-Villo Mancicca indicated three more.
+Viljo Mansikka indicated three more.